MartinMuzatko/Cube2Mapping/README.md

 * Jumppads
 * Dropoffs (One-Way Platform to Platform)
 * Teleports
-* Obstacles or Stuff to hide behind (TO AVOID: Crates of the sake of hiding behind it)
+* Obstacles or Stuff to hide behind (Pillars, Crates)
 * Terrain
 * Others:
     * Ladders
     * Ropes

-These define a multiple of
-* Open Areas
-* Hallways
+These aspects all define a map, and how it will play.
+Each factor and element of a map, is attributed to how the end product will function, therefore is an attribute of your map.
+Putting these elements together and make them play nice needs a bit of creativity.
+Combining the above will create either a labyrinth or open-area type of map.

 ##Go with the flow